-Whether you’re a 14-time All-Star or a regular employee, leaving a long-term employer on the best terms can pay off handsomely.
+Whether you’re the Yankees' all-time leader in hits, games played, and stolen bases, or just a regular employee, leaving a long-term employer on the best terms can pay off handsomely.

-When shortstop Derek Jeter leads off for the American League All-Star team tonight, you can bet the crowds will roar and the 20-year Yankee veteran will modestly acknowledge the fans, take his stance in the batter’s box, and get on with the job at hand.
+When shortstop Derek Jeter plays his final home game at Yankee stadium tonight (weather permitting), you can bet the crowds will roar and the 20-year Yankee veteran will modestly acknowledge the fans, take his stance in the batter’s box, and get on with the job at hand.
 You can also bet that Jeter, who announced his retirement from active play at the start of the season, can parlay that adulation into a very lucrative post-baseball second act.

 That’s what a job well done and a well-honed exit strategy from a long-term position can do for you too.